capport-wg/api/draft-ietf-capport-api.md

 ## Privacy Considerations {#privacy}

-Information passed in this protocol may include a user's personal information, such as a full name and credit card details.
+Information passed between a client and a Captive Portal system may include a user's personal information, such as a full name and credit card details.
 Therefore, it is important that Captive Portal API Servers do not allow access to the Captive Portal API over unencrypted sessions.

 # IANA Considerations {#iana-section}